Episode Title: Until Parted By Death

 The Plot (Courtesy of TV.Com): Ben and Val get married and go on their honeymoon, where they act really silly.
 Abby tells Elliot that all the men need physicals on Monday for insurance purposes.
 Elliot goes to the site and snoops in the underground chamber.
 On vacation, Abby gets a call that Elliot is dead, so they come home.
 Abby asks Greg why Elliot had to die, and surprised, he says he thought she had him killed.
 Cathy's apartment is filled with flowers from Joshua, and she is scared because he got in.
 She moves back in with Laura.
 Jason lets Joshua in, and he begs Cathy to take him back.
 Laura orders him out of the house.
 They fight, and he knocks Laura over.
 Mack says he's filing a complaint and that Joshua better stay out of the neighborhood.
 Joshua tells them he only hit Cathy to keep her off of drugs.
 He goes to Lilimae's and talks to her about how Jonathan physically abused him.
 Joshua is staying with Linda, and he tells her not to worry, that Cathy won't be in their way much longer.

-When we last left off, I was cumming in my pants really hard over Pictures at a Wedding, ranting and raving about what a brilliant piece of television art it was, which is all obviously true.
+When we last left off, I was getting real excited over Pictures at a Wedding, ranting and raving about what a brilliant piece of television art it was, which is all obviously true.
 Then I said how the amazing thing is that the next episode would be even better, which is also obviously true.
 Here we are now with Until Parted by Death, written by Bernard Lechowick, who I really like a lot, and directed by Larry Elikann, my all-time favorite KL director.
 This is Elikann’s penultimate episode of the series; after this, he only has one more season seven episode (His Brother’s Keeper) and then Larry leaves us forever.
 I’m not gonna lie; I’m probably gonna cry and contemplate suicide when we reach our final Larry episode, because God damn has this man provided us with so many of the very best KL eps of all time, and Until Parted by Death is right up there with the very best of them.
 Also, Until Parted by Death is a terrifically scary episode of the series, as scary as Tomorrow Never Knows from back in season six, perhaps even scarier, really.
 I love how KL is willing to just go full-on horror movie for certain eps, and now I’m realizing this is a tradition started way back in season one with The Constant Companion, although that episode isn’t very good and is kiddy stuff when compared to what we are discussing today.
 In fact, right away I’m gonna declare Until Parted by Death the scariest episode of KL up to this point and, perhaps, for all time.
 Let’s go ahead and explore and I can better argue my case.

 We pick up this ep right where the last one left off.
 In fact, not only do we pick up where we left off, but we even get to re-see the last, like, thirty seconds of the previous ep before they jump into new footage.
 I love whenever the show does this, because it helps to keep all the eps feeling linked together as part of one big, gigantic, amazing, brilliant story, and at the same time it makes it so you could easily fuse the two eps together and turn them into a double whammy of brilliant brilliance.
 In fact, now might be a good time to take a completely random detour and talk about something that doesn’t relate to KL at all but is, rather, a story from my youth (I like to throw stories like these in here sometimes so my beautiful readers can get some fuller sense of myself as a person).
 When I was a small boy (we’re talking like maybe seven or eight years old here), I used the old trick of hooking up your 1990’s camcorder to the VCR and burning tapes and I did so in an effort to fuse the entire Back to the Future trilogy together into one gigantic film with no gaps inbetween.
 I also did the same thing with Critters 3 and Critters 4, since the latter film picks up right where the former left off.
 I was obsessed with turning these separate movies into one big, gigantic epic, sorta like what Francis Ford Coppola did with the Godfather movies way back in the ‘70s, although at that time my taste leaned more towards Critters 3 than Godfather.
 Anyway, as a kid I remember being extremely frustrated that I couldn’t figure out some way to remove the opening credit stuff from the start of the latter films, and I knew if I could ever find some way to just remove those credits, I would create the perfect six hour Back to the Future movie and the perfect three hour Critters movie, but I never quite succeeded due to the interference of opening credit titles.
 The point of this story?
 I suppose there is no real point, aside from observing that I’ve always loved when two separate entities can be fused together to just be one, gigantic, epic thing, and such is the case with the ending moments of Pictures at a Wedding and the opening moments of Until Parted by Death.